macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 96: August 9, 2020

+**Today's Progress**: #R9D96  Coding practice on Codewars "SMS Shortener". #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 359 - 2 hours of study.
+Goals: 1.
+Finish the Microverse curicullum 75%

+## Day 95: August 8, 2020

+**Today's Progress**: #R9D95 Decided to use Axios AJAX library to call our REST API.
+Will implement it tomorrow.
+Coding practice on Codewars "Masquerade Waiting Line". #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 359 - 2 hours of study.
+Goals: 1.
+Finish the Microverse curicullum 75%

 ## Day 94: August 7, 2020

-**Today's Progress**: #R9D93 Day of rest and play with family today.
+**Today's Progress**: #R9D94 Day of rest and play with family today.
 New acrobatics tried with my younger one.
 The older is too heavy for me now.
 Coding practice on Leetcode "Word Search". #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

 **Thoughts:** Codewars Rank 360 - 2 hours of study.
 Goals: 1.
 Finish the Microverse curicullum 75%

 ## Day 93: August 6, 2020

-**Today's Progress**: #R9D92 Learning how to create a REST API using Rails.
+**Today's Progress**: #R9D93 Learning how to create a REST API using Rails.
 Coding challenge solved on Leetcode "Number of Islands". #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

 **Thoughts:** Codewars Rank 360 - 9 hours of study.
 Goals: 1.
 Finish the Microverse curicullum 75%

 ## Day 92: August 5, 2020

-**Today's Progress**: #R9D91 Got the review for Milestone 5 of Redux Boostore.
+**Today's Progress**: #R9D92 Got the review for Milestone 5 of Redux Boostore.
 A couple of changes requested and finally approved.
 We decided with my partner to try and also implement the optional Milestone-6. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

 **Thoughts:** Codewars Rank 360 - 9 hours of study.
 Goals: 1.
 Finish the Microverse curicullum 75%

 ## Day 91: August 4, 2020

-**Today's Progress**: #R9D90 Another very productive day thanks to my coding partner Abdusaid.
+**Today's Progress**: #R9D91 Another very productive day thanks to my coding partner Abdusaid.
 Milestone 4 of Redux Boostore approved.
 Sumbitted milestone-5 for review. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

 **Thoughts:** Codewars Rank 360 - 9 hours of study.
 Goals: 1.
 Finish the Microverse curicullum 75%